Skip to main content

 Tenants moving from Housing Benefit to Universal Credit may be able to get a ‘run-on’ payment.
 This is an extra two weeks of Housing Benefit that will help while they wait for their first Universal Credit payment.

-Tenants may be able to get a grant or loan while they’re waiting for their first payment.
+Tenants may also be able to get a grant or loan while they’re waiting for their first payment.
 Your tenants should get advice if they’re worried about paying rent.

 How often Universal Credit is paid